Brain Age: Brain Age: Train Your Brain in Minutes a Day!

 This is the first game in the series.
 It contains a Quick Play mode, a Daily Training mode, and a Sudoku mode.
 The game can also be played competitively with up to 16 others in the Download Play mode.

 Brain Age 2: More Training in Minutes a Day!

 This game is similar to the first game but has new puzzles.
 It also contains the same game modes as the previous game.

 Brain Age Express

 Brain Age Express is a series of 3 downloadable games for the Nintendo DSi.
 It contains Math, Arts & Letters, and Sudoku.
-However, following the closer of the Nintendo 3DS's storefront, which had DSi games on it, these games are no longer obtainable through legal means.
+However, following the closure of the Nintendo 3DS's storefront, which had DSi games on it, these games are no longer obtainable through legal means.

 Brain Age: Concentration Training

 Concentration Training is a game for the Nintendo 3DS.
 It focuses more on training the user's concentration, instead of their overall brain.
 The game features a new Devilish Training mode, where the player does certain tasks designed to help your concentration ability.
 This game also has Supplemental Training mode, a mode consisting of mini-games from the previous games designed to help the speed of the player's working memory, and Brain Training mode, which is similar to the previous games but has new minigames.